GLOBAL TALENT VISA: FILM AND TELEVISION

 - You have, in the last 15 years, achieved a minimum of 2 nominations for an Academy Award, a British Academy of Film and Television Arts (BAFTA) award (Film, Television, Television Crafts, Cymru, Scotland, Games awards only), a Golden Globe or an Emmy Award, or

-- You have notable industry recognition through achieving international sales and a specified combination of awards from Pact’s Notable Industry List.
+- You have notable industry recognition through achieving international distribution sales, media recognition and a specified combination of awards from Pact’s Notable Industry List.

 Evidence Required for Endorsement by PACT